SterlingPeet/fprime-vagrant-config/README.md

 Tutorial and Configuration for developing F Prime FSW projects in a VM.

+## Quick Start

+1. Install VirtualBox (or another VM supported by Vagrant)
+2. Install Vagrant
+3. Copy your favorite config file to a file called `Vagrantfile`
+4. Clone into your F Prime repo in a folder adjacent to this one
+5. Run `vagrant up`
+6. Run `vagrant ssh`
+7. Develop on F Prime

 ## 16.04 Xenial Workarounds Handled by This Config

 Somewhere along the way, running Gds/wxgui/tools/gds.py requires wx version 4+.
 This is not available from the ubuntu package manager for 16.04, which is fine because we can use pip to install it.
 Pip doesn’t want to install it without removing wx 3.X, which is also OK.
 We can work around this by uninstalling the Ubuntu packaged version [python-wxgtk3.0-dev and python-wxgtk3.0], then doing pip2 install wxpython, which takes 5-ever to compile and install wx 4.X.